Skip to content

 Intensive support is delivered to children, young people and families through Early Help Units using an evidence based systemic model of practice and Signs of Safety.
 Accessing intensive support at Support Level 3 as detailed in the Kent Support Level Guidance is through the completion and submission of a Single Request for Support Form through the Children's Portal to the Front Door.

 The Early Help Units work in partnership with other professionals and agencies and the family to build resilience and develop solutions to problems the family may be experiencing.
-Where intensive support is agreed, the information will be shared with the relevant Early Help District team and allocated to an Early Help Unit or Commissioned Service.
+Where intensive support is agreed, the information will be shared with the relevant Early Help District team and allocated to an Early Help Unit.
 An Early Help Worker will contact the referrer and work with them and the family to complete an assessment and plan to achieve the best outcomes.

 All information received by EHPS will be recorded on a case management system to effectively monitor and track outcomes for families.
 Families will be given a copy of the EHPS Privacy Notice